Quotes — price a job and get customer sign-off before the work starts

 SO-00001.
 This is a sales-order style prefix.
 You can edit the quote number field if you need a custom format, but keep it unique. - Vehicle is required to convert to a job: You can create and send a quote without a vehicle, but you cannot click "Create Job" until a vehicle is assigned.
 Assign one from the quote builder before sending if you want the conversion to be frictionless.

 - Approved ≠ invoiced: Approving a quote does not create an invoice.
-An invoice is a separate step in Billing → Invoices, typically after the work is done.
+An invoice is a separate step (the Create Invoice action, once the quote is linked to a job), typically after the work is done.

 - Deleting a quote unlinks it from the job: Deleting a quote removes it permanently but does not delete the job it was linked to.
 The job simply loses the quote reference.